 Identifying key information to print

-Participants often ask if they should print out all the course materials for both my live and online courses.
+Participants often ask if they should print out all the course materials for my online courses.
 Honestly, one of the benefits of an online course is conservation of paper and ink, and you don’t need to lug as much stuff around.

 That said, yes, there are things you’ll want to print out to study in the digital age.
 I recommend printing key documents for the upcoming exam.
 Generally, these are legal/ethical mandates, lengthy public health recommendations, and instructor-generated materials.
 Let me give a few suggestions: